swasthik62/Project1-Real-Estate/README.md

 mae=mean(abs(errors)) #201579.3

 ```
+RMSE: 390284
-If we take the difference of GBM `tst` and `trn` it would be 20.3158%.
+But If we take the difference of GBM `tst` and `trn` it would be 20.3158% and there is unstability in the dataset.

 ### RANDOM FOREST